What Happened On This Day March 31 In F1 History?

 2002

-During the Brazilian Grand Prix, a public relations opportunity arose when Pelé was invited to wave the checkered flag.
+During the 2002 Brazilian Grand Prix, a public relations opportunity arose when Pelé was invited to wave the checkered flag.
 The legendary footballer was attending one of Brazil’s premier sports events.
 The task seemed simple, with minimal complexity involved.
-However, due to a lack of detailed explanation about Formula One’s specifics, Pelé missed the moment when Michael Schumacher crossed the finish line, busy conversing with officials instead.
-When he realized his mistake, he waved the flag for the next driver, Takuma Sato, who was two laps behind Schumacher.
-Ironically, this technically indicated Sato as the winner.
-Schumacher remarked, “Pele is very little,” noted Schumacher.
-“I didn’t see the flag though, that’s the only thing I noticed.”
+However, due to a lack of a detailed explanation of Formula One specifics, Pelé missed the moment when Michael Schumacher crossed the finish line, busy talking with officials.

 2002 Brazilian Grand Prix Race Results